cf-toolsuite/sanford/docs/ENDPOINTS.md

 ## Endpoints

-All endpoints below are to be prefixed with `/api/files`.
+All endpoints with exception to `/crawl` below are to be prefixed with `/api/files`.

 ### Upload

-Upload a file to an S3-compliant object store's bucket
+Upload a file to an S3-compliant object store's bucket; in addition the contents of the file will be vectorized and persisted into a [Vector Database](https://docs.spring.io/spring-ai/reference/api/vectordbs.html) provider.

 ```python
 POST /upload